 Sky has a much larger selection of basic channels; you’ll get 275 in all (240 are free to air and 11 in HD).
 Sky also has a high proliferation rate; even those who wish for service in less populated areas can access Sky with relative ease.

-Virgin TV has an even lesser number of channels than BT at the basic level with 70 standard, and ten in HD.
-Coverage is also a region where Virgin falters a bit; since the company uses fibre based services, only about 50 percent of those living in the UK will get Virgin coverage, which is mostly those living in urban areas.
+Virgin TV has an even lesser number of channels than BT at the basic level with 70 standards, and ten in HD.
+Coverage is also a region where Virgin falters a bit; since the company uses fibre-based services, only about 50 percent of those living in the UK will get Virgin coverage, which is mostly those living in urban areas.

 Currently, BT is offering a plethora of great deals for new and existing customers.
 Here is a breakdown of a few great offers: